The Most Common Types Of Crane Accidents

 To stay safe, crane operators and riggers must be trained and certified.
 They also need to check the crane and rigging before every use.

-Using machines that track the weight in real time can help stop overloading.
+Using machines that track weight in real-time can help prevent overloading.
 Keeping good records of crane maintenance also helps prevent accidents.

 OSHA has rules to prevent dropped loads.
-If a dropped load injured you at work, report the accident and talk to a lawyer.
-Our attorneys can review your case and explain your options.
-Call (888) 488-1391 or complete our “Do I Have a Case?” form today.
+If a dropped load injures you at work, report the accident and consider consulting a lawyer.
+Our attorneys can review your case and explain your options to you.
+Call (888) 488-1391 or complete our “Do I Have A Case?” form here for a free initial consultation.

 Struck-By Accidents